-I like lots of new activities; there are always standbys like a walk around the city, but that’s really about conversation and still finding new stores and buildings and watching new people do new things.
+I like lots of new activities; there are always standbys like a walk around the city, but that’s really about conversation while finding new stores and buildings and watching new people do new things.
 I would prefer to do 10 different things on 10 weekends than do the same thing (gallery opening, pottery throwing, archery practice) every single time.
 The world is big.

 I’m confident enough to know what’s not the best part of me, to recognize it, work at it, and more importantly, learn how to work around it.
 I’m confident enough to admit that I’m not perfect; but also enough to admit that I am a hell of a guy.

 Building and rebuilding.
 I know what I want my life to look like, and so that’s the direction I’m moving in.